siobhanlgorman/80s-Mixtape-Quiz/README.md

 The font colour used was charcoal #36454F as it is more gentle on the eye than black.

 * Font
-The font selected was Poppins as it has a pleasing rounded look to the user
+The font selected was Poppins as it has a pleasing rounded look to the user, is clear and legible.

-* Favicon

 ### Features
 ## Existing Features